markusphil/joinIn/README.md

 - [ ] add tooltips
 - [x] auto-login after signup

-\*I am totaly aware that storing the token localy is a serious security issue.
+\*I am totaly aware that storing the token locally is a security issue.
 But for sake of simplicity I choose to stick to this solution.
-Aspecialy as I am not handeling any private Data (except the token itself).
+Especially as I am not handeling any private Data (except the token itself).

 ### Testing